robkuijpers/shaileopenweb/README.md

 Angular2 5 min quickstart tutorial.

-    Improvement: in app.js (express) remove static directory .. and configure systemjs.conf.js to find files in node_modules or copy the needed files to public/dist/libs.
+    - Improvement: in app.js (express) remove static directory .. and configure systemjs.conf.js to find files in node_modules or copy the needed files to public/dist/libs.

 Installed:

     npm install materialize-css --save

-Switched to MDL because is is more lightweight.
+Switched to MDL because it is more lightweight.

     npm install material-design-lite --save